mama00/Mini-Framework/README.md

 You also have the View class which contain the static method View which will call the file indicated in parameter View assume that the base folder is app/View , you can also pass variable to View they will be available as $contenu in the view..

+Framework support Middleware you can register your middleware in the same file you register your route.
+Your middleware must be a class that extends BaseMiddleware as you see in the example in app\Middleware folder.
+Your class must implement handle() method and finish with the $this->Next($request) in orther to send the request in the chain list.

 Thank you for visiting .Feel free to modify everything .this is just for educational purpose